JAORMX/deet.blog/content/posts/day-18-a-little-wound-on-the-belly.md

 * Deet was awake earlier again
 * We started the first training sessions
-* She was few hours alone at home and all went fine
+* She was a few hours alone at home and all went fine
 * She was playful
 * Deet was walking well in the leash!
-* Deet came out again when we called her at the front door
+* Deet came out again when we called her at the front door.
-* Trying to get her used to the elevator
+* Trying to get her used to the elevator.
-* We used Firstvet application for the first time and it was great!
+* We used the Firstvet application for the first time and it was great!

 ***